 Pisagua Day Trip

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a major conflict in South America during the 19th century.
+You'll learn about the War of the Pacific, a significant conflict in South America in the 19th century.
 Pisagua Day Trip.

 • 10 hours